Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/09-CoreData-Contexts/Readme.md

 ManagedObjectContexts are not threadsafe.
 We have to use them with caution when concurrency is at play.

+If we have multiple threads(main and some background thread for example) access the same ManagedObjects, we should have consistent behavior.

+**Recomended Use of Contexts**

 We use the main context for interacting with core data on the application's view layer.
 But complex operation such as saving multiple ManagedObjects in core data take a long time and hence will block the main thread(if using main context).